Welcome to the Home Page of the Radcliffe-on-Trent Male Voice Choir website.

-Our home base is the village of Radcliffe on Trent in Nottinghamshire.
-The Choir was formed in 1983, has sung over 500 Concerts and raised over £400,000 for charity, performing in varied locations including Westminster Hall, The Albert Hall, The Cutty Sark in Greenwich, Nottingham’s Royal Concert Hall, Belvoir Castle, village halls, 20 different cathedrals and churches.
+GENERAL INTRODUCTION Our home base is the village of Radcliffe on Trent in Nottinghamshire.
+The Choir was formed in 1983, has sung over 500 Concerts and raised over £400,000 for charity, performing in varied locations including Westminster Hall, The Albert Hall, The Cutty Sark in Greenwich, Nottingham’s Royal Concert Hall, Belvoir Castle, village halls, 20 different cathedrals and numerous churches.
 Internationally, the choir has performed in Belgium, Germany, Italy, France and Wales.
 We have also exchanged visits with a South African Choir.
 As well as singing, the membership, friends and families have varied communal interests some of which are seen in the poster below:

 For the latest information on the Radcliffe Male Voice Choir please visit other pages of this website (www.radcliffeontrentmvc.org).
 Also a Facebook Page has now been launched at www.facebook.com/ROTMVC.

-- 1200 6th April – Concert at St Georges Parish Church, Upper Cam.
+- 6th April – Evening Concert at St Georges Parish Church, Upper Cam.

-in order to mark the completion of our 8 week singing course (which had started on 10th January 2019 and has attracted ten new members), we, together with the course participants, held a “Mini” CONCERT on Thursday 7th March at 8.00 pm at the Methodist Church, Shelford Rd., RoT, for partners and friends at which 10 numbers were sung, 5 of which were learnt during the course.
+Early in 2019 we held an eight week SINGING COURSE which had started on 10th January 2019 and attracted 12 new members.
+To mark it’s conclusion we, together with the course participants, held a “Mini” CONCERT on Thursday 7th March at the Methodist Church, Shelford Rd., RoT, for partners and friends at which 10 numbers were sung, 5 of which were learnt during the course.

 This was an enjoyable event which, incidentally, also raised £386 for Prostate Cancer Charities.